seiferla/FiBo/docs/use_cases/UC_7_logging_out/UC_7_logging_out.md

     And I am on the settings page

     Scenario: successfully logout
-      Given I am signed in with username "USER" and password "PASSWORD" And I am on the "settings" page
+      Given I am signed in with email "EMAIL" and password "PASSWORD" And I am on the "settings" page
       When I press on the logout button
       Then I receive a confirm dialog